 In addition to her solo work, Sara is a weaver of song and community singing.
 At concerts, conferences, classrooms, workshops, retreats, jails, places of prayer, and lines of protest, to be with Sara is to want to sing.
 Increasing wonder and awareness, deepening spiritual connection, and widening social engagement through song is at the heart of her work.
 Sara's ability to get people singing magically transforms gatherings into communities empowered with possibility.

-Sara has produced and directed performances over the years combining music, poetry, dance, visual art, storytelling, and puppetry.
-She is the artistic director of the singing trio "Three Altos," comprised of Rabbi Amy Bernstein, Thomsen, and professor Paula Pedersen.
-The Three Altos’ released their debut CD, Camaradas, in 2005 followed by One Voice in 2010.
+Sara is the artistic director of "Three Altos," comprised of Rabbi Amy Bernstein, Thomsen, and professor Paula Pedersen.
+The trio has released two CDs: Camaradas and One Voice.

-Sara is the founder and artistic director of the "Echoes of Peace Choir," a non-audition community choir in Duluth, Minnesota, with a repertoire of world music and a membership of around 70 voices.
-In 2012 she founded the Echoes of Peace non-profit to expand and develop the work of examining critical social issues using music and the arts to build and bridge informed, engaged, and caring communities.
+Sara is the founder and artistic director of the "Echoes of Peace Choir," a non-audition community choir in Duluth, Minnesota, with a repertoire of world music and a membership of 70+ voices.
+Thomsen later founded the Echoes of Peace non-profit to expand and develop the work of examining critical social issues using music and the arts to build and bridge informed, engaged, and caring communities.

 Sara grew up surrounded by a family and community that loved to sing.
-From listening to her father sing lullabies, to singing her first solo in junior high (Billy Joel’s “For The Longest Time”) and onward, Sara’s life has been infused with music.
+From listening to her father sing lullabies and onward, Sara’s life has been infused with music.
 She is a staunch supporter of struggles for human dignity and ecological sustainability.
 Slowing down enough to see and hear the vibrant wonder of the commonplace is her work and play.
 All this can be felt in her music.
 Whether it is a song welcoming a newborn, protesting a policy, depicting night falling or describing a loved one, her music is alive and pulsing.